xin-huang/SeleDiff/appendix/README.md

 - Basic Models: Two populations without migration, and constant population sizes through time.
 We vary:
 	- Magnitudes of selection differences: 0-0.002/generation;
 	- Population sizes: 5000-100,000 diploid individuals/population;
-	- Initial frequencies of the selective allele: 0.01-0.2;
+	- Initial frequencies of the beneficial allele: 0.01-0.2;
 	- Divergence times: 1000-5000 generations.
 - Bottleneck Models: Two populations without migration, and one population suddenly reduces its population size at the 1000th generation.
-	- The initial frequency of the selective allele: 0.1;
+	- The initial frequency of the beneficial allele: 0.1;
 	- The initial population size: 10,000 diploid individuals/population;
 	- The selection difference: 0.001/generation;
 	- The divergence time: 2000 generations;
 	- Bottleneck strength: 0.1-0.9.
 - Expansion Models: Two populations without migration, and one population grows exponentially at the 1000th generation.
-	- The initial frequency of the selective allele: 0.1;
+	- The initial frequency of the beneficial allele: 0.1;
 	- The initial population size: 10,000 diploid individuals/population;
 	- The selection difference: 0.001/generation;
 	- The divergence time: 2000 generations;
 	- Expansion strength: 0.1-0.9.
 - Migration Models:
-	- The initial frequency of the selective allele: 0.1;
+	- The initial frequency of the beneficial allele: 0.1;
 	- The divergence time: 2000 generations;
 	- Constant population size: 10,000 diploid individuals/population;
 	- Selection differences: 0-0.002/generation;
 	- Migration rates: 0.00001-0.002/generation.
 - Substructure Models: Two populations without migration, and at least one population divides into two subpopulations at the 1000th generation.
-	- The initial frequency of the selective allele: 0.1;
+	- The initial frequency of the beneficial allele: 0.1;
 	- The initial population size: 10,000 diploid individuals/population;
+	- The population size of each subpopulation: 5000 diploid individuals/population;
 	- The divergence time: 2000 generations;
 	- Selection differences before divergence: 0-0.002/generation.
 - Complex Models: Three populations (Africans, Europeans, and East Asians) involving multiple demographic events.
-	- The initial frequency of the selective allele: 0.1;
+	- The initial frequency of the beneficial allele: 0.1;
 	- Selection differences: 0-0.002/generation between Africans and Eurasians.

 The nomenclature of each file in `./SLiM2` is as follow.

 - The first two letters specify models:
-	- bm: The Basic Models;
+	- `bm`: The Basic Models;
-	- bn: The Bottleneck Models;
+	- `bn`: The Bottleneck Models;
-	- pe: The Expansion Models;
+	- `pe`: The Expansion Models;
-	- ss: The Substructure Models;
+	- `ss`: The Substructure Models;
-	- mg: The Migration Models;
+	- `mg`: The Migration Models;
-	- cm: The Complex Models.
+	- `cm`: The Complex Models.
-- if: The initial frequency of the beneficial allele.
+- `if`: The initial frequency of the beneficial allele.
-- t: The divergence time.
+- `t`: The divergence time.
-- m: The migration rate.
+- `m`: The migration rate.
-- d: The selection difference.
+- `d`: The selection difference.
-- f: The strength of the bottleneck.
+- `f`: The strength of the bottleneck.
-- a: The strength of the expansion.
+- `a`: The strength of the expansion.
-- p1: The bottleneck/expansion occurs in the population p1.
+- `p1`: The bottleneck/expansion occurs in the population p1.
-- p2: The bottleneck/expansion occurs in the population p2.
+- `p2`: The bottleneck/expansion occurs in the population p2.

-### Simulation for Performance analysis
+### Simulation for the Performance Analysis

 To analyse the performance of `SeleDiff`, we first used `EigenStratSimulator.jar` and `VCFGenerator.jar` to simulate two populations (1000 diploid individuals/population), and varied sizes of variants from 10,000 to 100,000,000 bp.
 Then we fixed the size of variants to 1,000,000 bp, and varied the numbers of individuals in each population from 1000 to 100,000.